Posted September 11, 2014

 By Robert Simmons, Cyveillance Security Manager and Sr. Technologist

 A recent spate of scam emails purporting to be e-tickets from a major airline has been spreading in the wild recently.
-The “ticket” is really a zipped Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. executable.
+The “ticket” is really a zipped Malware: Software that is intended to damage or disable computers and computer systems. executable.
 Here is what one of the scam emails looks like:

 We performed sandbox analysis on two samples from this campaign.
 Looking at the similarities and differences in the two samples using fuzzy hash comparison, there are very few differences between the two samples.